built1n/netcosm/README.md

 If running as root, you will need an unprivileged user called 'nobody' on your system in order for things to work.

+After granting permissions, if necessary, start the server and run the initial setup process.

+    $ ./build/unix.bin 23
+    *** NetCosm 0.5.2 (libev 4.20, OpenSSL 1.0.2g  1 Mar 2016) ***
+    Welcome to NetCosm!
+    Please set up the administrator account now.
+    Admin account name: blah
+    Admin password (_DO_NOT_ USE A VALUABLE PASSWORD): password here Add user 'blah'
+    Listening on port 23.

+Then connect to the server and start playing:

+    telnet localhost

 ## Todo List

 * Game scripting